PEPPER: Perception-Guided Perturbation for Robust Backdoor Defense in Text-to-Image Diffusion Models: Experiments

 \subsection{Experiment Setup}

-\paragraph{Backdoor Attack Methods} We consider the latest backdoor attacks, including VillanDiffusion (VD), Rickrolling (RR), Textual Inversion (TI), and EvilEdit (EE).
+\myparagraph{Backdoor Attack Methods} We consider the latest backdoor attacks, including VillanDiffusion (VD), Rickrolling (RR), Textual Inversion (TI), and EvilEdit (EE).
 We follow their original settings and the victim model, Stable Diffusion~\citep{Rombach_2022_CVPR}, backdoor triggers, and targets.

-\paragraph{Defense Baselines} We include all existing backdoor defense methods as our baselines: T2IShield~\citep{wang2024t2ishield} and UFID~\citep{guan2025ufid}.
+\myparagraph{Defense Baselines} We include all existing backdoor defense methods as our baselines: T2IShield~\citep{wang2024t2ishield} and UFID~\citep{guan2025ufid}.
 The defense methods are implemented by following the implementations and official settings provided by the official references.

-\paragraph{Datasets} To ensure fair evaluations across methods, we consider both \emph{short prompts} and \emph{long prompts} settings.
+\myparagraph{Datasets} To ensure fair evaluations across methods, we consider both \emph{short prompts} and \emph{long prompts} settings.
 For short prompts, we follow the CLIP-style templates used in prior works~\citep{huang2024personalization, wang2024eviledit}, with the format ``a photo of \{trigger\}''.
 For long prompts, we sample 100 captions in COCO dataset~\citep{lin2014mscoco}.

-\paragraph{Evaluation Metrics} Following previous works \citep{wang2024t2ishield, guan2025ufid}, we use VLMs, such as CLIP (ViT-B/32) and GPT-4o, to measure the Attack Success Rate (ASR).
+\myparagraph{Evaluation Metrics} Following previous works \citep{wang2024t2ishield, guan2025ufid}, we use VLMs, such as CLIP (ViT-B/32) and GPT-4o, to measure the Attack Success Rate (ASR).
 ASR is obtained by measuring the proportion of images generated from poisoned prompts that align with the backdoor target.
-We also assess the performance of the models on clean captions to check whether the defense model can preserve image quality and fidelity using the Fréchet inception distance (FID; \citealp{heusel2017fid}), which measures the distributions of images generated by a text-to-image model.
+The validity of using these automated metrics are verified in Appendix~\ref{sec:human_eval}.
+We also assess the performance of the models on clean captions to check whether the defense model can preserve image quality and fidelity using the Fréchet inception distance (FID; \citealp{heusel2017fid}), which measures the distributions of images generated by a T2I model.
 Note that UFID cannot be sensibly evaluated using FID, as it is a detection-only method.